 Greetings to Prospective Health Information Technology Students!

-Welcome to our website and thank you for your interest in the FSU Health Information programs.
+Thank you for your interest in the FSU Health Information programs.
 If you want the business side of health care, one of the health information programs may be a good choice for you.
 Employment is expected to grow faster than average for health information professionals.
 Job prospects should be very good; technicians with a strong background in medical coding will be in particularly high demand.
 In health information departments, experienced administrators will be employed in supervision and management, overseeing the work of the coding, correspondence, or discharge sections.
 All positions within this field require proficiency with computers, careful attention to detail, and the ability to work independently.
 Students will complete assignments using both paper and electronic health records.

-- 89% of the Health Information Technology (HIT) graduates are employed and/or continuing their education
+- 92% of the Health Information Technology (HIT) graduates are employed and/or continuing their education

-- 97% of the HIT graduates are satisfied with the education they received at Ferris
+- 92% of the HIT graduates are satisfied with the education they received at Ferris

-- 100% of the employers are satisfied with the HIT graduates they hired
+- 92% of the employers are satisfied with the HIT graduates they hired

 Please explore the various links provided to learn more about the Health Information programs.
 If you would like additional information about our programs, you can contact me at the link below.

 The Health Information Technology program at Ferris State University is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM). http://cahiim.org

 CAHIIM is an independent accrediting organization whose mission is to serve the public

 interest by establishing and enforcing quality Accreditation Standards for Health